Universal Vaping Machine

 Structured, export-ready spreadsheets

-Every test run produces an Excel workbook with one sheet per channel plus a topography sheet documenting all test parameters.
+Every test run produces a formatted Excel workbook (one sheet per channel plus a topography sheet documenting all test parameters) and a matching raw CSV export.
 A typical 4-channel, 50-puff test generates 200 rows of per-puff data across 11 columns per channel — ready for import into your analysis pipeline.

 No manual transcription.
 No guesswork.
 The data is there: which puff, which channel, what resistance, what power, how much vapor, how much pressure drop.
 Overlay it, chart it, run statistics — or just scan for outliers and make a call.